On Maximal Green Sequences For Type A Quivers: Additional Questions and Remarks

 In this section, we give an example to show how our results provide explicit maximal green sequences for quivers that are not of type $\mathbb{A}$.
-We also mention ideas we have for further research.
+We also discuss ideas we have for further research.